 2You certainly seem full of complexity and experience and identities.
 Recently, you moved to Quebec City.
 You've been many places in the world.

-From Western Australia, I have the experience of grappling with what it means to be born on stolen land.
-And in my lineages, there’s been forced displacement as well.
-So I guess moving to different places has not been in the search of home or belonging, but more a sense of moving towards places where I can be a part of conversations or communities for a certain period of time in intentional ways.
-I feel like a perpetual visitor to places.
-And I guess home for me lies in the relational exchange, the relationships that are precious is where my sense of home lives.
+Coming from Western Australia, I have the experience of grappling with what it means to be born on stolen land and I have histories of displacement through my lineages.
+With this, moving to different places throughout my life has not been in the search of home, but more a sense of moving towards places where I can be a part of conversations or communities for a certain period of time in intentional ways – moments of belonging.
+Home for me lies in the relational exchange, the relationships that are precious is where my sense of home lives.

 3You carry with you some precious relationships through your partner and your children, and also through the people that you know around the world?